cliffclick/aa/README.md

 `fib = { x -> x <= 1 ?
 1 : fib(x-1)+fib(x-2) }; fib(4)` | `:int` does not collapse at typing time
 `is_even = { n -> n ? is_odd(n-1) : 1}; is_odd = {n -> n ? is_even(n-1) : 0}; is_even(4)` | `1:int`
 `is_even = { n -> n ? is_odd(n-1) : 1}; is_odd = {n -> n ? is_even(n-1) : 0}; is_even(5)` | `0:int`
-Simple anonymous structure tests | ---
+Simple anonymous structures | ---
 `  @{x,y}`        | `@{x,y}` Simple anon struct decl
 `a=@{x=1.2,y}; x` | `Unknown ref 'x'` Field name does not escape structure `a=@{x=1,x=2}`    | `Cannot define field '.x' twice`